cms-analysis/HiggsAnalysis-CombinedLimit/docs/part5/roofit.md

 ![](images/gausdata.png)

-Of course we're not in the business of generating MC events, but collecting *real data!*.
+Of course we are not in the business of generating MC events, but collecting *real data!*.
 Next we will look at using real data in `RooFit`.

 ## Datasets

 A dataset is essentially just a collection of points in N-dimensional (N-observables) space.
-There are two basic implementations in RooFit,
+There are two basic implementations in `RooFit`,

 1) an "unbinned" dataset - `RooDataSet`